vivekPatel21/vivekPatel21/README.md

 My name is Vivek Patel, I am a Bachealor's of Science student at Indiana University Bloomington studying computer science.
 I am personally interested in **software engineering**,**fullstack development**,**data structures and algorithms**, and **programming in general**!

 ___
-These are some of the skills that I possess.
+These are some of the skills that I possess.<br/>
 **In no way does it mean that I am limited to just these skills, I am always looks to learn more skills!**

 #### Programming Languages